Indian flapshell turtle: Status

 The Indian flapshell turtle was placed in Appendix I of CITES in 1975 at the proposal of Bangladesh.
 However, L. p. punctata was the taxon listed, not L. p. andersoni.
 Subsequent reviews of the literature and available data could find no evidence to support this endangered status.
 Some scientists now classify L. p. punctata and L. p. andersoni as a single subspecies.
 This subspecies is the most common aquatic turtle in India.
 Consequently, the Indian flapshell turtle was removed from the endangered species list in 1983 (48 FR 52740).
 This action, however, did not affect the turtle's status on Appendix I of CITES.
 The species was downgraded to Appendix II in 1995.

 Distribution

 The Indian flapshell turtle is found in Pakistan, India (common in lakes and rivers), Sri Lanka, Nepal, Bangladesh (Indus and Ganges drainages), and Myanmar (Irrawaddy and Salween Rivers).
 It has been introduced to the Andaman and Nicobar Islands.
 It is also found in the desert ponds of Rajasthan, where hundreds are killed every year during the dry summers.
-The race L. p. andersoni is found in Bangladesh, India, Nepal, and Pakistan.
-In 2020 a farmer found a yellow flapshell turtle, believed to be an albino version of the species.
+L. p. andersoni is found in Bangladesh, India, Nepal, and Pakistan.
+In 2020, a farmer found a yellow flapshell turtle, believed to be an albino version of the species.

 Fossils of this species from as early as the Miocene are known from Nepal.

-Type locality: "Des grandes Indes" (= continental India); restricted to "Pondicherry, Coromandel Coast, India" (11° 56'N; 79° 53'E, on the southeast coast of India) by Webb (1980).
+The type locality is given as: "Des grandes Indes" (= continental India); restricted to "Pondicherry, Coromandel Coast, India" (11° 56'N; 79° 53'E, on the southeast coast of India) by Webb (1980).